 These days with the advent of e-book publishing, some publishers like to see your manuscript formatted for that medium.
 Your best bet is to visit the publishers’ websites and check their submission guidelines.
 And if you're self-pubbing, that means making multiple versions of your story to fit in with Amazon, Smashwords, and other distributors' demands (I'd wait until after your proofreader has had a go at it before doing that, however).

 Make sure what needs to be underlined or italicized has been done (again, check the publishers’ guidelines for their druthers).
 Capitalize those trademark names.
 Get the manuscript clean and in order.

 Print and Read

 Yes, print it out.
 You will be amazed at how reading your work somewhere besides on the computer screen will give you a fresh perspective on your story.
 You will catch mistakes, too often repeated phrases, and continuity errors you’ve missed on previous passes.

-The last work I completed, Netherworld: Drop Dead Sexy, seemed to be ready to go until I printed a copy and read it.
+The last work I completed, The Font, seemed to be ready to go until I printed a copy and read it.
 I made no less than half a dozen major storyline corrections to that manuscript after catching them on paper.
 I would have been mortified had even one of those problems gotten into publication.
-And there was an outstanding chance something would have, because professional editing handled by the publishers has almost gone extinct.
-But we’ll cover that subject later (as in next week).
+And there was an outstanding chance something would have even if I was having it traditionally published, because professional editing by the publishers has almost gone extinct.

 If at all possible, read this printed version in one sitting.
 Doing so will best help with catching continuity errors.
 This is the time when you realize your main character’s yummy chocolate brown eyes somehow became periwinkle blue at the end.
 Or the villain’s love for musicals morphed into an obsession with pro wrestling.
 Or, as I found recently, a major character’s name changed midway through the book.
 Don’t ask me how that happened.
 It’s enough that it did, and it took a printout to clue me in.